 to find a John Foy office near you

-Who should I report a dog bite to in Sandy Springs?
+Who Should You Report a Dog Bite to in Sandy Springs?

 In the City of Sandy Springs, there are two agencies involved in dog bite cases.
 You should report your bite to both of them:

-- The Sandy Springs Police Department will send officers to the scene.
-The officers will talk to you, the dog’s owner and any witnesses and prepare a report that will be used as evidence in your claim.
+- The Sandy Springs Police Department may send officers to the scene.
+Otherwise, you can reach out to them to file a report.
+The officers will talk to you, the dog’s owner and any witnesses to prepare a report that can be used as evidence in your claim.

 - Fulton County Animal Services handles reports of all types of animal attacks.
-Their records can locate or identify a dog or show whether the dog has bitten people before.
+Their records can locate or identify a dog or show whether the dog has bitten anyone in the past.